dound/JCustomUploader/README.markdown

   1. In AppletDemo.java, modify the arguments to UploaderPanel() to suit your needs.
   1. Build and sign the jar (the included ant build script, [build.xml](http://github.com/dound/JCustomUploader/blob/master/build.xml), does this).
-  1. Add it to your webpage just like (this demo page)[http://github.com/downloads/dound/JCustomUploader/demo-applet-v1.0.html].
+  1. Add it to your webpage just like [this demo page](http://github.com/downloads/dound/JCustomUploader/demo-applet-v1.0.html).

 **Using it inside your project:**